OBESITY & DISABILITY SOCIAL SECURITY RULING 19-2P

 Health care practitioners may measure your waist to diagnose obesity.
 If your BMI is within the normal range, you may still have obesity if your waist measurement is higher than normal.
 People who store fat around their waist, rather than their hips, have a greater risk of obesity-related complications.
 The risk increases for a waist size greater than 35 inches for women.
 For men, the risk increases for a waist size greater than 40 inches.

 OBESITY ALONG WITH OTHER IMPAIRMENTS CAN BE DISABLING

 Social Security’s ruling states that obesity is often occur along with musculoskeletal, respiratory, cardiovascular, and endocrine disorders.
 Obesity also increases the risk of developing other impairments including:

 - Diseases of the heart and blood vessels (for example, high blood pressure, atherosclerosis, heart attacks, and stroke);

-- Respiratory impairments (for example, sleep apnea, asthma, and obesity hypoventilation syndrome);
+- Respiratory impairments (for example, sleep apnea, asthma, COPD, and obesity hypoventilation syndrome);

-- Cancers of the esophagus, pancreas, colon, rectum, kidney, endometrium, ovaries, gallbladder, breast, or liver.
+- Cancers of the esophagus, pancreas, colon, rectum, kidney, endometrium, ovaries, gallbladder, breast cancer, or liver.

-The fact that obesity increases the risk for developing other impairments does not mean that people with obesity necessarily have any of these impairments.
-It means that they are at greater than average risk for developing other impairments.
+The fact that obesity increases the risk for developing other impairments does not mean that people with obesity have any of these impairments.
+It simply means they are at greater risk of developing other impairments.

 SSA CONSIDERS ALL OF THE EVIDENCE WHEN DETERMINING DISABILITY FOR OBESITY